Tomaszu97/adaboost/README.md

 `datasets-types` - folder containing description of data types in datasets columns
 `mylib` - folder containing out own implementation of AdaBoost
 `main.py` - Comparison between our implementation and Scikit's
+`combined-testall.py` - Comparison using many datasets at once (takes forever to finish)

 Just run `main.py`.
 Output is in markdown, you can paste it in any markdown editor.